Table of Contents - click here

 Other types of fatty lumps include cysts and angiolipomas.
 Cysts are fluid-filled sacs, while angiolipomas contain blood vessels and can be painful.
 Lipomas are most often found on the neck, shoulders, back, and arms.
 They typically grow slowly and rarely cause problems.

 If you find a lump, don’t panic.
 Most fatty lumps are harmless.
-But it’s always a good idea to have a doctor check any new growths.
-They can help figure out what type of lump you have and if you need any treatment.
+But it’s always a good idea to have a doctor check any new growths before exploring complementary options.

 Key Takeaways